 St. George’s Market for Breakfast

-If it’s a weekend, start off at St. George’s Market for a filling Breakfast Bap and a quick look at the local products from the various vendors.
-If it’s not the weekend, go to Granny Annie’s for an Ulster Fry.
+If it’s Friday or you’re spending a weekend in Belfast, start off at St. George’s Market for a filling Breakfast Bap.
+It’s Belfast’s version of an egg and sausage sandwich, and it’s absolutely amazing!
+While at the market, take a quick look at local products from the various vendors.
+It’s a great place to pick up a unique Belfast souvenir!

 Peace Wall and The Troubles